-Cindy, my best friend and housemate and I have been working hard to get ourselves on a regular schedule of alternating between walking across the Ravenel Bridge, from Mt Pleasant to Charleston and back to Mt Pleasant, which is approximately a 5 mile walk; to locating and discovering the local bike trails to change things up from time to time so that we do not become bored, and inevitably stop all forms of movement.
+Cindy, my best friend and I have been working hard to get ourselves on a regular schedule of alternating between walking across the Ravenel Bridge, from Mt Pleasant to Charleston and back to Mt Pleasant.
+This is approximately a 5-mile walk; to locating and discovering the local bike trails to change things up from time to time so that we do not become bored, and inevitably stop all forms of movement.
 Okay, I cannot speak for Cindy, but speaking for myself, I will shamelessly admit that without change, I would get bored, which would be the end of my walking and biking.

 I loaded the bikes onto the bike rack again, and we were going to try to find a local bike store that would be open on a Sunday.
 We lucked out and found a bike store.
 I unloaded Cindy’s bike and rolled it into the store.
-The store clerk made a small adjustment to the front brakes and in less than a minute we were off.
-I loaded Cindy’s bike back onto the bike rack again and we decided that since we were closer to the beach than our bike trail that we would go buy the lavender balloon and find that quiet spot out on the beach.
+The store clerk made a small adjustment to the front brakes, and in less than a minute we were off.
+I loaded Cindy’s bike back onto the bike rack again, and we decided that since we were closer to the beach than our bike trail that we would go buy the lavender balloon and find that quiet spot out on the beach.
 After two stops we found a lavender balloon.
 Cindy wrote her message to Mama Helen and handed me the balloon and black permanent marker pen.
-As Cindy drove, I began writing and I’m sorry, but when it comes to writing, sometimes I overdo it.
-I was so close to completing my message to Mama Helen when Cindy, without warning, hit a bad spot in the road at the very moment that I had completed a line and was starting another – pop!
+As Cindy drove, I began writing, and I’m sorry, but when it comes to writing, sometimes I overdo it.
+I was so close to completing my message to Mama Helen when Cindy, without warning, hit a rut in the road at the very moment I had finished one line and was starting another – pop!
 The balloon exploded into four pieces.
 I could only look at Cindy and she at me.